FOR ALL PARTICIPANTS

 Will I have free time?

 It is impossible to partake in everything offered at KlezKanada.
 That said, it is up to you to structure your time.
 There are always plenty of opportunities for informal jam sessions and long walks outside in the sun.
 Shabes is, for the most part, left unscheduled.

 Be prepared for everything.
 The days are generally quite summery and beautiful but Camp B’nai Brith is north of Montreal and the temperature can be much cooler than the city.
 Mornings can be chilly, evenings cold and nights positively freezing!
 Sometimes it rains.
 Sometimes it rains a lot.
 Then again, the weather is often gorgeous and the days warm enough to go swimming.

 Camp B’nai Brith is located on a beautiful, clear lake.
 The camp also has a swimming pool.
 The pool and the lakefront are open at select times during the day.
 Please note that swimming is ONLY allowed when a camp lifeguard is on duty.
 This policy is strictly enforced.

 There is a strict non-smoking policy within the camp grounds, except for in designated smoking areas that are provided for the consumption of tobacco exclusively.
 Use of other substances, such as cannabis, in these areas is prohibited.

 Is there internet access?

-There is usually wireless Internet access and a couple of computers to use.
-However the internet connection is often unreliable and slow.
+There is usually wireless internet access, however the connection is often unreliable and slow.
 Please note that internet access is not available in cabins or rooms.
 It is only available on the main floor of the Retreat Centre.

-We try to create a Shabbes atmosphere on Saturday.
-Therefore, during Shabbes there will be no PA announcements.
-As individuals, you are free to decide on your own behaviour and activity; e.g. playing music, swimming, hobbies, lights in room, etc., while at the same time respecting the Shabbes integrity in the public spaces.
+We try to create a Shabes atmosphere on Saturday, and any formal programming on Shabes does not require the use of technology or instruments.
+As individuals, you are free to decide on your own behaviour and activity; e.g. playing music, swimming, hobbies, lights in room, etc., while at the same time respecting the Shabes integrity in the public spaces.

 Substance Abuse Policy